Autodesk-Forge/forge-boilers.nodejs/README.md

     > npm install
     > export FORGE_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>
     > export FORGE_CLIENT_SECRET=<<YOUR CLIENT SECRET>
-    > npm run build-dev (this runs a dev build and webpack in --watch mode)
-    > npm run dev (runs the node server, do in another terminal if you want to keep the webpack watcher running)
+    > npm start (builds the client dynamically in memory using webpack dev server)

 Windows (use <b>Node.js command line</b> from Start menu)

     > npm install
     > set FORGE_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>
     > set FORGE_CLIENT_SECRET=<<YOUR CLIENT SECRET>
-    > npm run build-dev
-    > npm run dev
+    > npm start (builds the client dynamically in memory using webpack dev server)

 Open your browser at:
 [http://localhost:3000](http://localhost:3000)

-<b>Important:</b> the <b>npm start</b> command, this is intended for <b>PRODUCTION</b> with HTTPS (SSL) secure cookies.

-To run a production build you can use start command:
+To run a production build you can use build command:

-    > npm start
+    > npm run build

-Which will run a production build and start the server.
 A production build code is minified and function names are mangled which make it much smaller and impractical for debugging or reverse engineering.

 ### Deploy Project #5 on Heroku